 Cool it Down: Allow the soup to cool down to room temperature before storing it.
 Leaving it out for too long can promote bacterial growth, so don’t let it sit at room temperature for more than 2 hours.

-Use Airtight Containers: Transfer the soup to airtight containers.
+Use an Airtight Container: Transfer the soup to airtight containers.
 Make sure the containers are clean and dry to prevent moisture buildup, which can lead to spoilage.
 If you have a large batch, you can use several smaller containers or one large one.

 Leave Some Space: Leave a little space at the top of the container to allow for the soup to expand when it freezes (if you’re planning to freeze it) or to avoid spillage if you’re refrigerating it.